You can borrow up to 20 library items (books or other resources) at one time.

 Full-time students may borrow for 1 week and part-time students for 2 weeks, unless the item is reserved by another borrower in which case the loan will be automatically restricted to 1 week.

-Items are due back at 9am the next working day.
+Audio-visual material only.
+Items are due back by 12pm the next working day.

 There are computers with printing facilities at each campus; most of these are located in or near libraries.
 Computers with assistive software and adjustable furniture are available; more information about these and other ILS computing services can be found by following the link from our portal tab, or going direct to